-And it’s critical for your heart health.
+It’s critical for your heart health

 How much water do you need?

 Thirst isn’t the best indicator that you need to drink.
 If you get thirsty, you’re already dehydrated.
 The easiest thing to do is pay attention to the color of your urine.
 Pale and clear means you’re well hydrated.
 If it’s dark, drink more fluids.

-“For every pound of sweat you lose, that’s a pint of water you’ll need to replenish,” Batson said, adding that it’s not unusual for a high school football player, wearing pads and running through drills, to lose 5 pounds or more of sweat during a summer practice.
+For every pound of sweat you lose, that’s a pint of water you’ll need to replenish.
+For example, it’s not unusual for a high school football player, wearing pads and running through drills, to lose 5 pounds or more of sweat during a summer practice.

 Not sweating during vigorous physical activity can be a red flag that you’re dehydrated to the point of developing heat exhaustion.

-Water is best.
+Water is best

-“It’s healthier to drink water while you’re exercising, and then when you’re done, eat a healthy snack like orange slices, bananas or a small handful of unsalted nuts.
+It’s healthier to drink water while you’re exercising, and then when you’re done, eat a healthy snack like orange slices, bananas or a small handful of unsalted nuts.
 Avoid fruit juices or sugary drinks, such as soda.
 They can be hard on your stomach if you’re dehydrated.
 It’s also best to avoid drinks containing caffeine, which acts as a diuretic and causes you to lose more fluids.

-Batson says drinking water before you exercise or go out into the sun is an important first step.
+Drinking water before you exercise or go out into the sun is an important first step.
 Otherwise, you’re playing catch-up and your heart is straining.

-Not just for athletes or exercise.
+Not just for athletes or exercise